TheTechRun/ttr-silakka54/README.md

 - The shift layer (red) has all the same symbols as any conventional keyboard setup.
 The extended layer (green) will have all of the other symbols.

 - Layer 1 (Green) & Layer 2 (Purple) both have  many unised keys.
-So get creative and add what youbwantm
+So get creative and add what you want.

+- The `BKSP` ,`ARROW`, and `Left Thumb Cluster` work the same across all layers.